sohan-shingade/power-outage-analysis/README.md

 ---
 layout: default
-title: "Power Outage Analysis Focuing on Cause and Duration"
+title: "Power Outage Analysis Focusing on Cause and Duration"
 ---
 # Power Outage Analysis Focuing on Cause and Duration
 *By Sohan Shingade*